-7.5 Liaison with the Local Authority, Police and Emergency Services (including Maritime and Coastguard Agency and Royal National Lifeboat Institution for offshore display sites) at the start of the planning stage for a Flying Display or Special Event is absolutely vital.
-Local Authorities and Emergency Services have considerable expertise in planning for large public events and can assist Event Organisers in the planning process.
-Notification to the local Safety Advisory Group (SAG) will enable the Local

-Authorities and Emergency Services to start initial planning and provide early guidance and support to the EO.
+7.5 Liaison with the Local Authority, Police and Emergency Services

+(including Maritime and Coastguard Agency and Royal National Lifeboat

+Institution for offshore display sites) at the start of the planning stage for a public events and can assist EOs in the planning process.
+Notification to the local SAG will enable the Local Authorities and Emergency Services to start initial planning and provide early guidance and support to the EO.
 However, time is of the essence and contact should be made as soon as planning for an event is started.
-As a guide, the model timescales for contacting Local Authorities, Emergency Services, coastguards, etc, are:
+As a guide, the model timescales for contacting Local Authorities, Emergency Services, Coastguards, etc, are: